 We now know that the best brands care about the individual needs of their customers, which is why unicorn brands embrace hyper-personalization.
 Surveys are generally a great way to KYC and segment them.
 You can use free survey makers to go one step further.

 Hyper-personalization is when brands use data from customers and leads to provide marketing content that is specific to the person receiving it.
-This includes tailored product recommendations – which we see in this email from Udemy.
+This includes tailored product recommendations.

 Hyper-personalization can also be used behind-the-scenes.
 With marketing automation software, marketers can run simultaneous campaigns that target subsets of their email subscribers list – ensuring the right marketing reaches the right people.